Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 ## Key Differences
 Instead of calling a service and waiting for the response  to execute a robot command, a subscription is going to be made to the `niryo_one/commander/robot_action/goal` topic and every command published will be executed upon reception.

-- A subscriber is create on Start to read the robot command messages and execute them.
+- A subscriber is created on Start to read the robot command messages and execute them as they are received.

 ```csharp
 void Start()